“Stop the Duopoly!” for fair elections and open debates

 Taxing businesses, even the oil businesses, is also the wrong approach to growing the private economy.
 Businesses that rely on our natural resources, as in tourism, film-producing, and mining, should pay flat percentage fees and royalties that will continue into the future.
 We also need to quit taxing small businesses, and need to encourage entrepreneurship by easing regulations.

 In January 2018, I looked at the PFD application for a place to mark how much I voluntarily could give back to the State government.
 I saw lists of charities, but no place to say what percent of the PFD I would donate back.
 People vote with their wallets.
 Restore the full PFD, and let individuals decide what their taxes will be!
 We could put a section on the PFD application to submit additional monies to the State.
 We could call it a “voluntary tax.”

 “No more Nanny State”—End the Welfare State and Consolidate Education Expenses

 The two largest departments in the general budget are Health and Social Services, and Education.
 Most of my professional life has been in these areas.
-I am at the Governor’s direction in curbing the waste, fraud, and injustice in these departments.
+We need sincere efforts for curbing the waste, fraud, and injustice in these departments.
 Consolidating school districts and offering online courses to rural students can save greatly on personnel costs and improve test scores.
 To break the welfare cycle, our public schools must offer instruction in taking personal financial responsibility for choices, instead of relying on the state to support our families.
 I can work with the public unions to be part of the process, too.
 As for Social Services, it is beyond belief that Alaska has one of the highest percentages of children in foster care in the nation.
 I am well-known as a crusader for Parents’ Rights.
 Judges should be held accountable for excessive Terminations of Parental Rights.
 In the medical area, payments to medical providers need to be prompt and accurate.